ni/systemlink-operations-handbook/handbook/ldap/ldap.md

 ### Bind User

 The bind user and bind password are used to authenticate with the LDAP server.
 Provide a `distinguishedName` or a `userPrincipalName` to specify the bind user.
+If the password for this user changes, **NI Web Server Configuration** must be updated for users to continue to log into SystemLink.

 !!! note "Bind user formats for the user Jane Doe"
     **distinguishedName:** cn=jdoe,dc=example,dc=com